cordmaximilian/mini_dwh/README.md

 ```

 The script runs `dbt seed`, `dbt run` and `dbt test` once and then
-schedules the same sequence to run daily at midnight.
+schedules the same sequence to run every hour.
+Before each run it
+downloads the latest commodity prices.

 ## dbt configuration